 Enjoy cooking tons of various teppanyaki-style recipes on it, then put it in the dishwasher and clean it with a clean cloth with a few swipes and no problems!

 Once placed on top of the induction hob the heat is evenly distributed across the tray pan surface makes cooking easy and fast.

-It also has a heatproof soft-grip silicone coated handles that’s safe to grip even when you place it in the oven!
+It also has a heatproof soft-grip silicone-coated handles that are safe to grip even when you place it in the oven!

 You can get this impressive tray pan at Amazon

 Best stainless steel teppanyaki for induction: Chef’s Secret 5-Ply Stainless Steel Double Griddle

 A simple stainless steel teppanyaki induction compatible grill plate that’s perfect for whatever teppanyaki recipe you may want to prepare.

 Sleek silvery-chrome finish that highlights the colors of the food recipe you’ll cook in it.
 Easy to use, versatile, safe, and easy to clean after you’re done with your kitchen escapades.